fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Fleet's policies have been written against v1.0 of the benchmark.
 Please refer to the "CIS Apple macOS 13.0 Ventura Benchmark v1.0.0 - 11-14-2022" PDF from the CIS website for full details.

+## Windows 10 Enterprise benchmark

+Fleet's policies have been written against v1.0 of the benchmark.
+Please refer to the "CIS Microsoft Windows 10 Enterprise Benchmark v1.12.0 - 02-15-2022" PDF from the CIS website for full details.

 ### Checks that require customer decision

 CIS has left the parameters of the following checks up to the benchmark implementer.
 CIS recommends that an organization make a conscious decision for these benchmarks, but does not make a specific recommendation.